 Unresolved childhood trauma can have long-lasting effects on the brain and body.
-Brain fog can interfere with your daily life in several ways, including:

 Difficulty with concentration: You may find it challenging to focus on tasks, maintain attention, or stay on track.
 This can impact your ability to complete work, follow conversations, or engage in hobbies.